Diamonds in the Ruff

 If you are registering for an intermediate or advanced class within the same calendar year, your VPS is on file and you do not need to fill out another one.

-We do not have fax capabilities - but you or your veterinarian may scan the form and email it to firstname.lastname@example.org.
+Many clinics keep a blank copy on hand.
+Give them a call!
+We do not have fax capabilities - but you or your veterinarian may snap a pic of the form with your phone and email it to firstname.lastname@example.org.

 To avoid potential health issues, please avoid the dog park while you are enrolled in group training classes.

-This is especially critical for puppies to avoid potential health and emotional damage at an impressionable age.
+This is especially critical for puppies to avoid potential health risks and emotional trauma at an impressionable age.

 Please click on the link above for more information.

 If you have adopted a dog from a shelter or rescue, we ask that you wait at least 10 days before starting classes to be sure they aren't going to break with an illness or infection.
 Visit your vet now, especially if your dog has come from an out of state transport.
-These dogs often arrive with parasites that are not common to the Spokane area, so it is important that you find out early in order to get treatment out of the way.
-We hate it when you have to postpone a class you've worked so hard to get into!
+These dogs often arrive with parasites that are not common to the Spokane area, so it is important that you find out early in order to get treatment.